takumib/cpsc210-labs/labs/lab8/lab8.md

 #### Optional: condition compilation

-<<<<<<< HEAD
 The *C preprocesser* can also be used as a helpful debugging tool for switching on or off your debugging print statements.
 That is, rather simply erasing or commenting out your debug statements when you're finished, you can simply wrap whatever debug printing line(s) with the following 'special' preprocessor conditional:

 ```c